 7. Avoid controversy.
 "Don't talk about religion or politics; people hold deep-seated beliefs about these two topics and take it very personally, so that if you disagree they may not realize it's for lively logical debate and take it as a personal attack.
 Talk about children, baking, gifts, shopping or holiday events—and keep your sense of humor ready all the time!" advises Taylor

 Not sure you can hold your tongue?
 That's fine, just "smile and nod," recommends dating coach Evan Marc Katz.
 "Every nuclear family has its own rhythms, dynamics, private jokes, and simmering feuds.
 It's not that you're wrong for wanting to speak up when your overbearing brother-in-law goes on an uncomfortable political rant, but rather that no good comes out of [confronting him]."

 Use the same strategy with personal attacks, advises Coopersmith.
 "Even if your mother-in-law thrives on criticizing you, retaliating is only going to create tension and reflect poorly on you.
 Instead, take the high road by proving her wrong.
 Smile in the face of criticism and save your sassy comeback for your best friends or hairstylist."
-How To Handle A Meddlesome Mother-In-Law

 "Getting along with the in-laws is about fitting in and not making waves.
 Not only will your partner's family be appreciative, but your partner will as well," says Katz.